IPTLD - kinder gentler chemo

 What is IPT Low Dose Chemotherapy?

 All cancer cells grow on glucose.
 For every receptor (channel) which allows sugar to pass into a normal cell, a cancer cell has between 16 and 20.
 When the blood sugar is lowered, cancer cells are thus starved 16x to 20x more than normal cells.
-Under these circumstances we get that chemotherapeutic agents can become up to 10,000x more lethal in cancer cells in the presence of insulin.
-This has been proven with one specific chemo agent called Methotrexate.
-We thus achieve a targeted attack on the cancer cells without damaging the normal body too much, especially the immune system.
+Under these circumstances we get that chemotherapeutic agents can become up to 10,000x more lethal in cancer cells in the presence of 𝐈𝔫𝕤𝒖𝒍𝕚𝓃.
+We thus achieve a targeted attack on the cancer cells while keeping our immune system and the rest of our body in tact.

 How long does the whole procedure take and must the patient be admitted to hospital in order to undergo treatment?